searke/searke.github.com/index.md

 You can still see my really old <a href="http://searke.blogspot.com/">previous blog</a>.
 I used to have a xanga account as an angsty teenager as well.
 You cannot see that becaue it's embarrasing.

 ## Pronouncing "Searke"
-The word searke was a nick name I got a long while ago.
+The word searke was a nickname I got a long while ago.
 It's a portmanteau of my first and last name and is pronounced "shark".
 Here's a graphic to help you remember:

 <img src="http://4.bp.blogspot.com/_nn5tlxdDx54/S5_o-oLYilI/AAAAAAAAACM/9Ahj7s6hE_Q/S1600-R/flowRoot2434.png"/>